-Introduction When a suspect is lawfully arrested and taken into physical custody, a limited authority exists for peace officers to conduct a warrantless search of the suspect's person, also of the property and area within the suspect's immediate control.
-Necessary conditions A search incident to arrest may be conducted when: probable cause for a lawful arrest exists the suspect is taken into custody the search is contemporaneous with the arrest NOTE: The search is justified by the custodial nature of the arrest, not by the nature or circumstances of the crime that lead to the arrest.
-Scope of the search A search incident to a custodial arrest may include: a full search of the arrestee's person containers on the arrestee's person the nearby physical area that was under the immediate control of the arrestee (sometimes referred to as "within arm's reach") Custodial arrest To conduct a lawful search incident to arrest, the person must be taken into custody.
+When a suspect is lawfully arrested and taken into physical custody, a limited authority exists for peace officers to conduct a warrantless search of the suspect's person, also of the property and area within the suspect's immediate control.

+A search incident to arrest may be conducted when:

+- probable cause for a lawful arrest exists

+- the suspect is taken into custody

+- the search is contemporaneous with the arrest

+NOTE: The search is justified by the custodial nature of the arrest, not by the nature or circumstances of the crime that lead to the arrest.

+A search incident to a custodial arrest may include:

+- a full search of the arrestee's person

+- containers on the arrestee's person

+- the nearby physical area that was under the immediate control of the arrestee (sometimes referred to as "within arm's reach")

+Custodial arrest

+To conduct a lawful search incident to arrest, the person must be taken into custody.

 A custodial arrest is one in which the person will be transported to another location or facility, such as a station, jail, detox center, juvenile hall, or school.

 A search incident to arrest is not permitted when the person is merely cited and released.
-Continued on next page